Use social listening to boost SEO

 Guest blogging is an SEO technique that essentially never dies.
 However, it's not as easy of a task as it seems: popular blogs are easy to find and hard to get published on; smaller blogs are hard to find because they don't pop up in your Google search.
 Social listening helps you find blogs that are less popular but equally relevant.

 How-to: 1.
 Find relevant blogs.
 Click on .
-Then click on More options.
+Then choose Standard.
 Fill out the form using keywords that best describe your niche and other fields if relevant, and choose News/Blogs in the sources.

 Then click .
 While social media accounts are monitored in Awario in real time, it may take longer for websites.
 It's better to let the search run for a couple of days, so that it finds you more news sites and blogs to contact.